wkentaro/labelme/README.md

 Labelme is a graphical image annotation tool inspired by <http://labelme.csail.mit.edu>.
-It is written in Python and uses Qt for its graphical interface.
+It is written in Python and uses Qt for its graphical interface,
+and supports annotations for semantic and instance segmentation.

 <img src="examples/single_image/.readme/screenshot.jpg" width="80%" />